 As always, this major annual film event—a centerpiece of New York culture since 1963—will introduce the most essential new cinematic works from around the world to U.S. audiences in its Main Slate.

-James Gray’s Armageddon Time is the screening event in 2022.
+In 2022, James Gray’s Armageddon Time was the screening event.

 More Info: https://filmlinc.org